sympy/sympy-docs-survey/docs/index.md

 See [the analysis of this survey](2021-docs-survey.html).

+Note, the full data from the survey are not provided here because the survey stated that all responses would remain private.

 ## [2022 SymPy Docs Theme Survey](2022-theme-survey.html)

 SymPy ran a user survey about its documentation theme from February